bitextor/neural-document-aligner/README.md

 The strategies applied in order to obtain the matches (i.e. results) differ in relation to the selected document alignment strategy.
 The available strategies are:

-1. `faiss`:
+* `faiss`:
-1.1.
-Search for every document in `src-lang` the `--take-knn` closest documents in `trg-lang`, then sort by distance and once a pair has been selected, will not be selected again.
+   1. Search for every document in `src-lang` the `--take-knn` closest documents in `trg-lang`, then sort by distance and once a pair has been selected, will not be selected again.
 This strategy can be applied with `--results-strategy 0`.
-2. `lev-full`, `lev` and `just-merge`:
+* `lev-full`, `lev` and `just-merge`:
-2.1.
-Union of the best matches in both directions (i.e. from `src-lang` to `trg-lang` and from `trg-lang` to `src-lang`).
+   1. Union of the best matches in both directions (i.e. from `src-lang` to `trg-lang` and from `trg-lang` to `src-lang`).
 This strategy can be applied with `--results-strategy 0`.
-2.2.
-Intersection of the best matches (i.e. the best match for a document from `src-lang` to `trg-lang` is the same in the oposite direction).
+   2. Intersection of the best matches (i.e. the best match for a document from `src-lang` to `trg-lang` is the same in the oposite direction).
 This strategy can be applied with `--results-strategy 1`.

 ### Parameters